YiS722/Finalproject_423/README.md

 # Finalproject_423
-the final project of CSC423
+This is the final project of CSC423.
+Using SQL to create the entire database schema.